 Since this sanitizer uses essential oils, it’s important to store in an essential oil safe spray bottle.
 You can use a metal, amber-colored glass, or HDPE bottle.

-Store out of direct sunlight.
+Store out of direct sunlight for up to one year.

 You can make a few bottles to keep in your home, diaper bag, car, and purse!
 My husband even keeps a bottle in his cargo pants so he always has it at work.